lmiller1990/vue-testing-handbook/src/testing-emitted-events.md

 Since `$emit` is just a JavaScript object, you can mock `$emit`, and by using `call` to attach it to the `this` context of `emitEvent`.
 By using `call`, you can call a method without mounting the component.

 Using `call` can be useful in situations where you have some heavy processing in lifecycle methods like `created` and `mounted` that you don't want to execute.
-Sine you don't mount the component, the lifecycle methods are never called.
+Since you don't mount the component, the lifecycle methods are never called.
 It can also be useful when you want to manipulate ths `this` context in a specific manner.

 ## Conclusion